-Last month I attended the More Bookings Direct conference in London, giving a talk on the importance of branding for the short-term rentals industry.
+Last month I attended the The Book Direct Show in London, giving a talk on the importance of branding for the short-term rentals industry.

 It was an honour, and an amazing learning curve for me.
 I met some incredible owners and managers who understand the importance of securing more direct bookings and came to share knowledge with peers.